A simple and nutritious classic: perfectly boiled egg, tender and satisfying with a creamy yolk center.

 Pizza • Salads • Chicken • Sf Chicken

-Thai • Full • Asian • Lunch
+Thai • Full • Asian • Chicken

 "Went for lunch and were the first to be seated.
 Around 10 minutes later other diners came, communicating in their first language with staff.
 We were sat waiting to order, no one came back.
 A young man came to ask if we wanted drinks, we said no and wanted to order food.
 He just left and didn't take our order as it wasn't his job.
 Sat there watching staff standing at the juice bar.
 Then the two diners who arrived after 10 minutes after is were served their food.
 All still while our order wasn't taken.
 We were contemplating leaving.
 A lady sent food back and new food was prepared before our order was even taken.
 The second time I've been to paste and I felt discriminated against on this occasion.
 People of the same nationality were served first.
 One diner finished their meal and we hadn't even had our order.
 I won't be going back.
 Shame the foods nice.
 Cheeky they included a tip on the bill, when we had extremely poor and bad service."